MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 Computer studies have found that the proportionate removal of certain cards gives the player an advantage over the house, while the removal of others gives the house an advantage over the player.
 **As card are removed from play, the player’s chances of winning constantly change**.
-By learning to analyse a depleted deck of cards for favourability, and capitalising on particular situations by **betting more when the remaining cards are in your favour** and less when they’re not, you can actually have an edge over the casino.
+By learning to analyze a depleted deck of cards for favorability, and capitalizing on particular situations by **betting more when the remaining cards are in your favor** and less when they’re not, you can actually have an edge over the casino.
 Systems varies from complexity, but **the idea is to bet more when there is more ten-valued card in the deck than lower card**, and bet less when it is the contrary.

 The trick is to keep a running count in your head of +1 for low card such as 2 to 6, and -1 for ten/ace valued card.
 The particularity in the red seven count is to also add +1 for the seven, but only the red ones, to create an imbalance system that will free us to do more calculus such as true count (read books to know more about it).